boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/index.md

 # Custom Widget

-This section explains about how to add the user defined widgets in the dashboard in the release version of 4.1.36 or below and 4.2.68 or later
+This section explains how to add user-defined widgets to the dashboard in release versions 4.1.36 or earlier and 4.2.68 or later.

 [v4.2.68 or later](/visualizing-data/visualization-widgets/custom-widget/v4.2.68-or-later/)